Skylanders: Spyro's Adventure (2011)

-Spyro's Adventure is the first game in the series and features 32 Skylanders, four for each of the eight elements (Light and Dark were not added until the fourth game).
+Spyro's Adventure is the first game in the series and features 32 Skylanders, four for each of the eight elements.
 The Skylanders seek to restore the Core of Light, which Kaos destroyed, by collecting the Eternal Sources of each element and other components.

 Giants (2012)

 Giants is the second installment in the series and a direct sequel to Spyro's Adventure.
-It introduces a new team of Skylanders called the Giants; canonically the first Skylanders.
-The Giants were assembled to stop the Arkeyans' reign and are strong enough to lift, throw, and destroy trees and rocks, as well as being able to break walls that can normally only be destroyed with bombs.
+It introduces a new team of Skylanders called the Giants; canonically the first Skylanders who are larger than normal Skylanders.
+The Giants were assembled to stop the robotic Arkeyans' reign and are large and strong enough to lift, throw, and destroy trees and rocks, as well as being able to break walls that can normally only be destroyed with bombs.
 They must stop Kaos after he reactivates the Arkeyan Conquertron and attempts to take over Skylands by resurrecting the Arkeyans.

 Swap Force (2013)

 Swap Force is the third installment in the franchise and takes place in another part of Skylands called the Cloudbreak Islands.
 It introduces a new group of Skylanders called the Swap Force, who have the ability to swap their top and bottom halves to mix and match abilities.
 Together, the Swap Force and the Skylanders fight to prevent Kaos and his mother from ruining the magic restoring performance of the Elementals on Mount Cloudbreak.